-JUnit 5 is a simple opensource next generation of JUnit for Java 8 and greater versions.
+JUnit 5 is a opensource and next generation of JUnit for Java 8 and greater versions.
 In our JUnit 5 tutorials we have covered most of the examples for writing tests.
 JUnit 5 requires Java 8 or higher at runtime.

 Unlike previous versions of JUnit, and JUnit 5 is composed of several different modules from three different sub-projects.
 In this Junit 5 tutorial we have focused on Junit Jupiter for writing tests and Junit platform for executing tests.

 JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage